(I may earn a small commission from the products mentioned in this post.)

 The Divano recliner is another chair for TKR recovery and also for those on a budget.
 It’s not the best recliner but it certainly will help after surgery.
 It has a wide frame, sufficient padding and oversized for all body sizes.

 Divano recliners come in 2 color options (black, brown).
-It’s also a rocker chair but will remain firm if you’re in reclining position.
+It’s also a rocker chair but will remain stationary if you’re in the reclining position.